 Why the UK driver shortage is an international problem, and how new technology can fix it

 Over the last couple of days, the UK fuel crisis has received attention world-wide.
-The Petrol Retailers Association (PRA) in the UK, representing independent fuel retailers and accounting for 65 percent of all UK forecourts, stated that 37 percent of member forecourts reported being out of fuel the day before yesterday.
-Earlier this week, as much as 50 to 90 percent of pumps were dry in some areas among PRA’s members.
+The Petrol Retailers Association (PRA) in the UK, representing independent fuel retailers and accounting for 65 percent of all UK forecourts, stated that 37 percent of member forecourts, according to the Petrol Retailers Association reported being out of fuel the day before yesterday.
+Earlier this week, as much as 50 to 90 percent of pumps were dry according to Reuters in some areas among PRA’s members.

-One of the effects of the current crisis is that road traffic volumes have reached the lowest level since the COVID-19 lockdowns.
+One of the effects of the current crisis is that road traffic volumes have reached the lowest level according to Reuters since the COVID-19 lockdowns.
 Some have argued this trend is having a negative effect on the recovery of the UK economy, and also on Britain's economic growth.

 Considering the fact that the UK is the world's fifth largest economy, the crisis shows the role played by transportation and infrastructural systems for the world economy at large.